-- 4.2.1 Any full-time or part-time student who withdraws from a programme or course before the published withdrawal deadline, completes the formal documentation and receives approval for withdrawal from Cohort Mentor/NMA (Student support) and the Programme/Professional Lead, shall have withdrawn entered in their student record but not their transcript. - 4.2.2 Any full-time or part-time student who withdraws from a programme or course after the published withdrawal deadline but within the first half of the academic semester, completes the formal documentation, and receives approval for withdrawal from Cohort Mentor/NMA (Student support) and the Programme/Professional Lead, shall have LWD (late withdrawal) entered in their student record and WD on their transcript. - 4.2.3 If a student ceases to attend and/or complete required learning activities but does not withdraw formally, or withdraws after the halfway (mid) point of the academic semester, this shall be deemed an informal withdrawal and DNC shall be entered in the student record. - 4.2.4 Eligibility for refund of fees is dependent upon formal withdrawal being made as determined by the guidelines of Policy SG.23 Refund of Student Fees. - 4.2.5 Students who have previously withdrawn from a programme and who wish to re-enter the Institute shall have a formal interview with a selection panel in order to demonstrate that they meet entry requirements as per Programme Regulations. - 4.2.6 Academic Board, at its June and September meetings, shall receive a report of all Withdrawals and Late Withdrawals detailing reasons for such withdrawal.
+- 4.2.1 Any full-time or part-time student who withdraws from a programme or course more than two (2) weeks prior to the published start date shall have CNL (cancelled) entered in their student record and nothing will appear on their transcript.
+They do not need to complete formal documentation for this. - 4.2.2 Any full-time or part-time student who withdraws from a programme or course before the published withdrawal deadline (including the period 2 weeks prior to the published start date through to the published withdrawal deadline), completes the formal documentation and receives approval for withdrawal from the Professional/Programme Lead, Cohort Mentor/NMA (Student support), shall have WD entered in their student record and on their transcript. - 4.2.3 Any full-time or part-time student who withdraws from a programme or course after the published withdrawal deadline but within the first half of the academic semester, completes the formal documentation, and receives approval for withdrawal from Cohort Mentor/NMA (Student support) and the Programme/Professional Lead, shall have LWD (late withdrawal) entered in their student record and WD on their transcript. - 4.2.4 If a student ceases to attend and/or complete required learning activities but does not withdraw formally, or withdraws after the halfway (mid) point of the academic semester, this shall be deemed an informal withdrawal and DNC shall be entered in the student record. - 4.2.5 Eligibility for refund of fees is dependent upon formal withdrawal being made as determined by the guidelines of Policy SG.23 Refund of Student Fees. - 4.2.6 Students who have previously withdrawn from a programme and who wish to re-enter the Institute shall have a formal interview with a selection panel in order to demonstrate that they meet entry requirements as per Programme Regulations. - 4.2.7 Academic Board, at its June and September meetings, shall receive a report of all Withdrawals (WD) and Late Withdrawals (WDL) detailing reasons for such withdrawal